AudTheCodeWitch/codewitch/src/_articles/2020-03-26-covidiary_-_a_rails_react_project.markdown

 layout: post
 title:      "COVIDiary - a Rails/React Project"
 date:       2020-03-26 15:36:33 -0400
-permalink:  covidiary_-_a_rails_react_project
 image: /images/heroes/covidiary.jpg
 image_hero: /images/heroes/covidiary.jpg
 rainbow_hero: true
 ---

 As of this morning, Colorado is officially under lockdown until April 11, at the earliest.
 My husband and I decided to self-isolate in an effort to flatten the curve just under two weeks ago, but the official orders highlight the magnitude of the COVID-19 crisis.

 <center>
 <img src='https://media.giphy.com/media/chVgEkHr9oYz4ZPGeU/source.gif' alt="Earth is closed."/>